lzwjava/blog-source/notes/2025-02-16-linear-algebra-image-en.md

 ---
+audio: true
 layout: post
-title: "Linear Algebra - Image Processing"
+title: Linear Algebra - Image Processing
-audio: true
 ---

 Linear algebra is a fundamental tool in image processing and computer vision.
 Here are some ways linear algebra is applied to images: